What Should I Do if There is a Bench Warrant Issued in My Name?

 Bench Warrant Information

-A bench warrant is used to arrest and detain an individual for failing to appear in court.
+A bench warrant is used to arrest and detain an individual usually for failing to appear in court – FTA.
 Bench warrants are issued by a court or judge at the federal or California state level, and become effective immediately.
-As soon as law enforcement arrests an individual on a bench warrant, he/she is held in a county jail until the next court hearing as there is usually no bail, which means you won’t be able to go home or go to work until you see a judge.
+As soon as law enforcement arrests an individual on a bench warrant, he/she is held in a county jail until the next court hearing as there is usually no bail or a very high bail which means you won’t be able to go home or go to work until you see a judge.
+Most criminal courtrooms in Los Angeles issue bench warrants every day for FTA.

-The purpose of a bench warrant is to detain an individual and bring them to court in order to handle pending legal actions.
+The purpose of a bench warrant usually is to detain an individual and bring them to court in order to handle pending legal actions.
 These types of actions include arraignments, criminal sentencing, paying a fine, general court appearances, or issuing a citation.
-A judge can also issue a bench warrant for failing to show proof of progress or completion of a court sentence, or failing to appear after being released from custody.
+A judge can also issue a bench warrant for failing to show proof of progress or completion of a court sentence like completing community service or paying fines, or failing to appear after being released from custody.
 When an individual fails to appear in court, whether it’s before or after a bench warrant has been issued, he/she faces a variety of penalties including detainment, driver’s license suspension, or the denial of bail for other outstanding warrants.
+It is also usually a $500 fine added just for the FTA.
+If you have old bench warrants, hire an attorney to go to court with you.
+Don’t try to show up on your own with some excuse.
+The judge will put you in jail right then and there until a day or two later so he can get the file and read up on your case.
+If you go with an attorney, there is a good chance the judge will not incarcerate you because the attorney assuring the judge of your next court appearance adds more credibility to your position and you will be able to deal with the FTA and move on without jail time.

-Contact the Law Office Donald A. Hilland in the Valley
+Contact the Law Office of Donald A. Hilland

-If you suspect a bench warrant has been issued in your name, attorney Donald A. Hilland can help you.
-Mr. Hilland has experience representing many individuals throughout the Los Angeles area with outstanding bench warrants.
-He will protect your rights and best interests, and may save you from unwanted jail time, probation, or extra fines.
+If you suspect a bench warrant has been issued in your name, attorney Donald Hilland can help you.
+Mr. Hilland has vast experience representing many individuals throughout the Los Angeles area with outstanding bench warrants or old crimes they want removed from their record.
+He will protect your rights and best interests, and may save you from unwanted jail time, probation, extra fines, or even deportation if that is what you are facing.
+818 838-3600.